Chamber structure of modular curves $X_{1}(N)$: Chambers

 \begin{prop} $\mathbb{P}\mathcal{H}(3,-3)$ is a topological sphere with two punctures and an orbifold point of order three.
 The discriminant is formed by two arcs connecting one puncture to itself, cutting out three chambers in a linear order.
 These chambers are (following the order) a chamber of "cylinder" type, a chamber of "degenerate" type and a chamber of "triangle" type.
 The chamber of "cylinder" type contains the other puncture (corresponding to an infinitely stretched cylinder) whereas the chamber of "triangle" type contains the orbifold point (corresponding to an equilateral triangle). \end{prop}

-\begin{proof} There is a unique chamber of "cylinder" type and its characteristic partition is $1+2 $ (Proposition 4.2).
-There is a unique chamber of "triangle" type and its cyclically ordered tripartition is $1+1+1$ (Proposition 4.4).
-Following proof of Proposition 4.4, we know the chamber of "triangle" type has a unique boundary component and an orbifold point of order three.
+\begin{proof} There is a unique chamber of "cylinder" type and its characteristic partition is $1+2$ (Proposition 4.2).
+There is a unique chamber of "triangle" type and its cyclic tripartition is $1+1+1$ (Proposition 4.4).
+A chamber of "triangle" type can have three boundary components (one for each way for the triangle to degenerate).
+However, this chamber has a cyclic symmetry of order three.
+Therefore, it has a unique boundary component and an orbifold point of order three (corresponding to the equilateral triangle).
 Since chambers of "degenerate" type are adjacent to chambers of "cylinder" and "triangle" type only, these two chambers are connected by a unique chamber of "degenerate" type.
 The discriminant is formed by two arcs whose ends correspond to limit cases where some saddle connections shrink.
 Since the boundaries of the chambers of "cylinder" and "triangle" type are closed segments, there is only one such puncture.
-If we forget the punctures, the discriminant provides a decomposition of the stratum into three faces, two edges and one vertex.
-Therefore, the genus of the surface is zero. \end{proof}
+If we forget the puncture inside the chamber of "cylinder" type and the orbifold point inside the chamber of "triangle" type, the discriminant provides a decomposition of the stratum into three faces, two edges and one vertex.
+Therefore, the Euler characteristic of the surface is $2$ and the genus of the surface is zero. \end{proof}

 \begin{prop} There are two connected components in $\mathbb{P}\mathcal{H}(4,-4)$.
 The component where the rotation number is $2$ is isomorphic to $\mathbb{P}\mathcal{H}(2,-2)$.
 On the contrary, the principal connected component (where the rotation number is $1$) is a topological sphere with three punctures.
 There are four chambers : two that belong to the "degenerate" type and one of the other other types, see $\mathcal{G}_{4}$ in Figure 1 for its graph of adjacentness. \end{prop}